jon-heard/obsidian-inline-scripts/README.md

 The fenced code block _must_ be exact: ` ```js ` for Expansion string and ` ``` ` for Test string!  ` ```javascript `, ` ```JS `, or anything else will break the shortcut.

 ***

+## ADVANCED SHORTCUTS: print() function
+Within a shortcut, print(message) can be called.
+This will take the given message and add both a console entry and a popup notification with it.

 ## ADVANCED SHORTCUTS: Running external applications and scripts
 This feature is unavailable on mobile (Obsidian's backend doesn't allow it).